-Based on a review of the literature and expert input, groundwater decline and intertie presence are the highest, at 20%, because of their outsized role in system reliability and supply continuity.
+Based on a review of the literature and expert input, groundwater decline and intertie presence are the highest, at 20%, due to their outsized role in system reliability and supply continuity.
 Emergency intertie capacity follows at 15% as a measure of backup support.
 Supplier size, source capacity, and drought impact are each weighted at 10% to reflect core system characteristics and external stressors.
 Bottled water reliance, distribution outages, and surrounding land use are each weighted at 5% to account for additional system strain.
+This scoring framework identifies system vulnerabilities and guides consolidation and infrastructure action decisions.